4 Energy-Boosting Vitamin And Supplement Options

-While the caffeine in coffee or tea can provide a boost of energy in the morning, its function is short lived.
-You will enjoy a boost momentarily, but once it has been depleted, your energy levels will fall again, and you will be back to square 1.
+But once it has been depleted, your energy levels will fall again, and you will be back to square one.
 For you to keep an extensive supply of energy, it is essential to get proper exercise, rest, and good food.
 For those moments when a boost is what you need, supplementation is the most effective approach.

 Vitamin B12 And CoQ10

 You will need vitamin B12 to kick your metabolism into high gear.
-However, it is not synthesized in the body, so you will need supplementation.
+However, it is not synthesized in the body; you will need supplementation.
 Some good sources of this vital nutrient are dairy products, mussels, clams, and red meats.
 This is a safe supplement with no known side effects.

 CoQ10 is what cells use to create energy.
 It works to eliminate the free radicals that can interfere with the cells' energy production process.
 When supplies are low in the body, it is easy to feel the effects of high blood pressure, sugar imbalance, and fatigue.

 Melatonin And Ginkgo Biloba

 When the pineal gland is not producing sufficient melatonin, the body can be deprived of optimal sleep patterns.
-Not only will this lead to the feeling of tiredness through the day, but it can also adversely affect sugar levels.
+Not only will this lead to the feeling of tiredness throughout the day, but it can also adversely affect sugar levels.
 Poor sleep patterns can lead to obesity.

 Ginkgo biloba is a natural antioxidant that can improve the flow of blood when taken as a regular supplement.
-As the circulation of blood improves, more nutrients and oxygen can be carried to the cells where energy is processed.
+As the circulation of the blood improves, more nutrients and oxygen can be carried to the cells where energy is processed.
 Inflammation can also be addressed with antioxidants.

 Acetyl-L-Carnitine And Ginseng

-Acetyl-L-Carnitine is an essential biochemical that acts to transfer nutrients through the cells, specifically, fatty acids that are used for energy production by the mitochondria.
+Acetyl-L-carnitine is an essential biochemical that acts to transfer the nutrients through the cells, specifically, the fatty acids that are used for energy production by the mitochondria.
 This is a chemical synthesized in the body.
 But a little extra in supplementation never hurts a deficiency.